What is a human being?

 ‘The dilemma for atheistic humanism can then be put like this.
 On the one hand the word ‘humanism’ suggests a recognition of something importantly special and distinctive about human beings.
 On the other hand, because of its championing of scientific knowledge, humanism seems to be committed to a materialistic conception of human beings as physical systems and therefore not radically different from anything else in the universe.’

 Richard Norman, On Humanism

-However, we shall learn how and why humanists might argue there is much that is special and wonderful about human beings, and much to be valued, without the need for us to be built from anything other than atoms.
+However, we shall learn how and why humanists might argue that, whilst human beings have their limits and their flaws, there is also much to be found that is distinctive and wonderful about us, and much to be valued, without the need for us to be built from anything other than atoms.
 We shall also see, in this and in the coming weeks, how a recognition of our oneness with the natural world, and the need to balance our sometimes lofty aspirations with our intrinsic animal nature, can lead to positive outcomes.

 There will still be much we can celebrate about being human.

 ‘Our entire bodies and brains are made of a few dollars’ worth of common elements: oxygen, hydrogen, nitrogen, carbon, enough calcium to whitewash a chicken coop, sufficient iron to make a two‐inch nail, phosphorous to tip a good number of matches, enough sulphur to dust a flea‐plagued dog, together with modest amounts of potassium, chlorine, magnesium and sodium.
 Assemble them all in the right proportion, build the whole into an intricate interacting system, and the result is our feeling, thinking, striving, imagining, creative selves.
 Such ordinary elements; such extraordinary results!’